airvzxf/archlinux-brightness-xrandr/README.md

 ```

 - Navigate to [archlinux-brightness-xrandr][brightness xrandr GitHub project] and create a branch by clicking the branch
   button.
-Or just click this [link to create it automatically][brightness xrandr GitHub project].
+Or just click this [link to create it automatically][fork brightness xrandr project].
 - On your computer, clone your forked project: `git clone https://github.com/XxXxXx/archlinux-brightness-xrandr.git`.
 - Go inside the repository folder: `cd archlinux-brightness-xrandr`.
 - Configure Git to sync your fork with the upstream repository.